 Chairman of AIE and Tattarang CEO Andrew Hagger said the agreement with Höegh LNG supports AIE’s vision to actively resolve the energy crisis on the East Coast and accelerate the use of clean energy fuels that support Net Zero ambitions.

-“With the phasing down of Australia’s fossil fuel industry already underway, the Terminal will be critical to ensuring hundreds of thousands of Australian businesses and households avoid supply shortfalls from 2023 onwards,” Mr Hagger said.
+“With the phasing down of Australia’s fossil fuel industry already underway, the Terminal will be critical to ensuring hundreds of thousands of Australian businesses and households avoid supply shortfalls.”
+Mr Hagger said.

 “Now that critical infrastructure agreements and approvals are in place for the Terminal, we look to NSW and Victorian natural gas retailers to now take active steps to help resolve the energy security crisis they have warned about.”